-You generally must depreciate the carryover basis of property you acquire in a like-kind exchange or involuntary conversion during the current tax year over the remaining recovery period of the property exchanged or involuntarily converted.
+Generally, you must depreciate the carryover basis of property you acquire in a like-kind exchange or involuntary conversion during the current tax year over the remaining recovery period of the property exchanged or involuntarily converted.
 Use the same depreciation method and convention that was used for the exchanged or involuntarily converted property.
 Treat any excess basis as newly placed in service property.
-Figure depreciation separately for the carryover basis and the excess basis, if any.
+Figure depreciation separately for the carryover basis and the excess basis, if

 These rules apply only to acquired property with the same or a shorter recovery period or the same or a more accelerated depreciation method than the property exchanged or involuntarily converted.
-See Temporary Regulations section 1.168(i)-6T(c) and Pub.
+For additional rules, see Regulations section 1.168(i)-6(c) and Pub.
 946.

 Election out.
 Instead of using the above rules, you can elect, for depreciation purposes, to treat the adjusted basis of the exchanged property as if it was disposed of at the time of the exchange or involuntary conversion.
-Treat the carryover basis and excess basis, if any, for the acquired property as if placed in service on the date you acquired it.
+Generally, treat the carryover basis and excess basis, if any, for the acquired property as if placed in service on the date you acquired it.
 The depreciable basis of the new property is the adjusted basis of the exchanged or involuntarily converted property plus any additional amount paid for it.
+See Regulations section 1.168(i)-6(i).

 To make the election, figure the depreciation deduction for the new property in Part III.
-For listed property, use Part V. Attach a statement indicating "Election made under section 1.168(i)-6T(i)" for each property involved in the exchange or involuntary conversion.
+For listed property, use Part V. Attach a statement indicating "Election made under section 1.168-6(i)" for each property involved in the exchange or involuntary conversion.
 The election must be made separately by each person acquiring replacement property (for example, by the partnership, by the S corporation, or by the common parent of a consolidated group).
 The election must be made on your timely filed return (including extensions).
 Once made, the election cannot be revoked without IRS consent.

-If you trade in a vehicle used for employee business use, complete EAUTION Form 2106, Part II, Section D.

-instead of Form 4562, to "elect out" of Temporary Regulations section 1.168(i)-6T.
+If you trade in a vehicle used for employee business use, complete CAUTION Form 2106, Part II, Section D, instead of Form 4562, to "elect out" of Regulations section 1.168(i)-6.
 If you do not "elect out," you must use Form 4562 instead of Form 2106.
 See the Instructions for Form 2106.